+We believe our business processes ensure complete independence of function and segregation of responsibilities.
 We believe our credit appraisal and credit control processes, centralized operations unit, independent audit unit for checking compliance with the prescribed policies and approving all loans at transaction level and risk management processes and policies provide for multiple checks and verifications for both legal and technical parameters, including collateral valuation and title search, document verification and fraud and KYC check, and personal meetings with clients.
 Further our processes have been standardized with the objective of providing high levels of service quality while maintaining process and time efficiency.
 This is done by facilitating the integration of workforce, processes and technology.
 Our key business processes are regularly monitored by the senior management.